-ARTICLE 5.
 PROVISIONS THAT APPLY TO ALL INTERCONNECTION APPLICATIONS

-SECTION 5.01.
+SECTION 1.36.
 Interconnection Agreement

-- A. Except as provided in Section 5.02, the EPS Operator shall provide the Interconnection Customer an executable Interconnection Agreement according to the following timeline: - (1) Within five (5) Business Days after completing the final facilities study report. - (2) If no facilities study is required, within five (5) Business Days after completing the system impact study or, if required, Transmission System impact study. - (3) If no facilities or system impact study is required, within five (5) Business Days after completing the feasibility study. - (4) If no feasibility, facilities, or system impact study is required, within five (5) Business Days after the scoping meeting. - (5) If no feasibility, facilities, or system impact study is required, and the scoping meeting is omitted by agreement, within ten (10) Business

-Days after the Interconnection Application is deemed complete and, if applicable, the Fast Track Process has been completed.
+- A. Except as provided in Section 1.37Section 5.02, the EPS Operator shall provide the Interconnection Customer an executable Interconnection Agreement according to the following timeline: - (1) Within an average of five (5) Business Days after completing the final facilities study report. - (2) If no facilities study is required, within an average of five (5) Business Days after completing the system impact study or, if required, Transmission System impact study. - (3) If no facilities or system impact study is required, within an average of five (5) Business Days after completing the feasibility study. - (4) If no feasibility, facilities, or system impact study is required, within five (5an average of fifteen (15) Business Days after the scoping meeting. - (5) If no feasibility, facilities, or system impact study is required, and the scoping meeting is omitted by agreement, within an average of ten (10) Business Days after the Interconnection Application is deemed complete and, if applicable, the Fast Track Process has been completed. - B. After receiving an Interconnection Agreement from the EPS Operator, the Interconnection Customer shall have thirty (30) Business Days to sign and return the Interconnection Agreement. - C. The Interconnection Agreement must be signed by the Interconnection Customer which is an officer of the company and include a signed certification from a professional engineer that the interconnection meets the specifications established through regulations by the Energy Bureau and that the same was completed according to the laws, regulations, and rules applicable to interconnections. - D. If the Interconnection Customer does not sign the Interconnection Agreement or request an extension pursuant to these Regulations, within thirty (30) Business Days, the Interconnection Application shall be deemed withdrawn.